dronir/Massmail/README.md

 You need Python 3.6+.

-Preferable make a new `virtualenv`, but in any case install the dependencies with:
+If running a normal Python distribution, preferably start by making a new `virtualenv`, but in any case install the dependencies that are found in `requirements.txt`.
+With `pip` this is probably easiest:

 ```shell
 pip install -r requirements.txt